 Oligopoly Example #4 – Pharma Sector

 The new entrant cannot easily enter because of barriers.
-Moreover, the high concentration reduces the consumer choices and the consumers are being treated for granted by the companies.
+Moreover, the high concentration reduces consumer choices and the consumers are being treated for granted by the companies.
 At the same time oligopoly helps in lowering the average cost of production of goods.
-If the extra profit margin is being used in innovations then this suits to companies having high R&D cost.
+If the extra profit margin is being used in innovations then this suits companies having high R&D costs.

 This has been a guide to Oligopoly Examples.
-Here we discuss the practical examples of oligopoly which include technology industry, automobile industry, media industry and pharma sector.
+Here we discuss the practical examples of oligopoly which include the technology industry, automobile industry, media industry, and pharma sector.
 You can learn more about financing from the following articles –